browserengineering/book/book/invalidation.md

 when a piece of state changes.
 This pattern is [common in UI frameworks][kvo].
-Usually these observers *eagerly* recompute dependent results, but our callbacks---`mark` and `notify`---simply set a dirty bit to be cleaned up later.
+Usually these observers *eagerly* recompute dependent results, but our callbacks---`mark` and `notify`---simply set a dirty flag to be cleaned up later.
 That means our invalidation algorithm is a kind of [*lazy* observer][lazy-eval].
 Laziness helps performance by batching updates.
 :::